hicsail/opencat-pro/README.md

 Installation is a breeze with docker:

-1. Clone the repo from GitHub and cd into the frame-server directory.
+1. Clone the repo from GitHub.

 2. We now use Docker for all deployments!
 Download and install, then run the docker app.
 Resources can be found at https://www.docker.com/.